bobleesj/bob-the-blogger/170920-why-learn-rxswift.md

 // "Portrait!"
 ```

-Again, functional programming is applied to each incoming data.
+Again, functional programming is applied to each incoming data/event.

  it will help you write fewer lines of code and improves readability compared to other ways.
 Let's now begin by looking at a couple examples.

 > If you are not familiar with asynchronous code in Swift, feel free to read [The delegate and Callbacks in iOS](https://www.bobthedeveloper.io/blog/the-delegate-and-callbacks-in-ios).
 Again, asynchronous can be described as irregular streams of events/execution.

 ### RxSwift
 Again, there are many ways to handle async code in iOS.
-One of the most popular ones since ``
+One of the most popular ones since MacOs was born is the delegate/datasource pattern.

-I can't talk about all the pros and cons of each since it would be another article.
-But, I will just show you with code.
+> I can't talk about all the pros and cons of each since it would be another article.
+I will let you decide by comparing with RxSwift apporach vs normal async code.

 #### Comparison with Delegate
 No more using `objc` to have "optional" required functions